-Column experiments are carried out using glass or Plexiglas adjustable heigth columns.
+Column experiments are carried out by using glass or Plexiglas adjustable heigth columns.

 These are fed by peristaltic pumps.
 Tests are conducted so that packed columns are saturated for the whole run-time of the experiments.
 Porous media are normally sands, which are treated so that they’ll get rid of the organic matter and the oxides adsorbed on the grain surface, a goal that is prior to our experiments.
 Results from column tests are then used to create and validate transport numerical models developed by the group.